Sakrecoer/pipershurvard/privacy-policy.md

 ---
 title: Privacy Policy
 description: >-
-  How we handle the information you submit through my contact form and what i do with cookies.
+  How we handle the information you submit through the contact form and what i do with cookies.
 image:
 layout: post